Internet-Draft | CoAP pubsub | March 2025 |

 Example:¶

-Request: Header: GET (Code=0.01) Uri-Path: "ps" Response: Header: Content (Code=2.05) Content-Format: 40 (application/link-format) Payload: </ps/h9392>;rt="core.ps.conf", </ps/2e3570>;rt="core.ps.conf"¶
+Request: Header: GET (Code=0.01) Uri-Path: "ps" Response: Header: Content (Code=2.05) Content-Format: 40 (application/link-format) Payload: </ps/h9392>,</ps/2e3570>¶

-On success, the broker returns a 2.05 (Content) response with a representation of a list of topics in the collection (see Section 2.3.3) that match the filter in CoRE link format [RFC6690].¶
+A client can filter a collection of topics by submitting the representation of a topic filter (see Section 2.5.2) in a FETCH request to the topic collection URI.
+On success, the broker returns a 2.05 (Content) response with a representation of a list of topics in the collection (see Section 2.3.3) that match the filter in CoRE Link Format [RFC6690].¶

 Example:¶

-Request: Header: FETCH (Code=0.05) Uri-Path: "ps" Content-Format: TBD (application/core-pubsub+cbor) Payload: { "resource-type": "core.ps.data", "topic-type": "temperature" } Response: Header: Content (Code=2.05) Content-Format: 40 (application/link-format) Payload: </ps/2e3570>;rt="core.ps.conf"¶
+Request: Header: FETCH (Code=0.05) Uri-Path: "ps" Content-Format: TBD606 (application/core-pubsub+cbor) Payload: { / topic-name / 0: "temperature", / resource-type / 2: "core.ps.data" } Response: Header: Content (Code=2.05) Content-Format: 40 (application/link-format) Payload: </ps/2e3570>¶

-Please note that the topic will NOT be fully created until a publisher has published some data to it (See Section 3.1).¶
+Please note that the topic will not be fully created until a publisher has published some data to it (See Section 3.1).¶

 When "initialize" is set to "false" or omitted, the topic will only be fully created after data is published to it.¶

-Request: Header: POST (Code=0.02) Uri-Path: "ps" Content-Format: TBD2 (application/core-pubsub+cbor) Payload (in CBOR diagnostic notation): { / topic-name / 0: "living-room-sensor", / resource-type / 2: "core.ps.data" } Response: Header: Created (Code=2.01) Location-Path: "ps/h9392" Content-Format: TBD2 (application/core-pubsub+cbor) Payload (in CBOR diagnostic notation): { / topic-name / 0: "living-room-sensor", / topic-data / 1: "ps/data/1bd0d6d", / resource-type / 2: "core.ps.data" }¶
+Request: Header: POST (Code=0.02) Uri-Path: "ps" Content-Format: TBD606 (application/core-pubsub+cbor) Payload (in CBOR diagnostic notation): { / topic-name / 0: "living-room-sensor", / resource-type / 2: "core.ps.data" } Response: Header: Created (Code=2.01) Location-Path: "ps" Location-Path: "h9392" Content-Format: TBD606 (application/core-pubsub+cbor) Payload (in CBOR diagnostic notation): { / topic-name / 0: "living-room-sensor", / topic-data / 1: "/ps/data/1bd0d6d", / resource-type / 2: "core.ps.data" }¶

 These are the interactions that can happen at the topic resource level.¶